mateuszniechwiej/MS-2-Quiz-game/README.md

 * After every question, the correct answer will have a green background on the button and the user wrong answer button will get the red background.
 * Current score result displayed in the quiz section.

-> As a new user, I want to get the final score of my quiz and be able to see my previous result.
+> As a new user, I want to get the final score.

 A solution to satisfy user requirements:
 * After the quiz finished a modal with the final score displayed.